AEADataEditor/replication-template-development/REPLICATION.md

 Code description
 ----------------
 > INSTRUCTIONS: Review the code (but do not run it yet).
+Identify programs that create "analysis files" ("data preparation code").
+Identify programs that create tables and figures.
+Not every deposit will have separate programs for this.

-Identify all **Figure, Table, and any in-text numbers**.
+> INSTRUCTIONS: Identify all **Figure, Table, and any in-text numbers**.
 Create a list, mapping each of them to a particular program and line number within the program (use [this template](code-check-TEMPLATE.xlsx)).
 Commit that list.
 You will come back to the list in your findings.
 IN THIS SECTION, point out only a summary description, including of shortcomings.
 E.g.

 There are four provided Stata do files, three Matlab .m files, including a "master.do".
 - Table 5: could not identify code that produces Table 5